Waitlisted?

 Did you get waitlisted at your top choice school?
 Here's what you need to know.

-First, most colleges don't start calling students from the waitlist until after May 1.
-This means you should pay a deposit to secure your spot at another college before May 1, just to be sure you have a college for next year.
+Most colleges don't start calling students from the waitlist until after their acceptance date, whenever that is.
+This means you should pay a deposit to secure your spot at another college.
 If you do ultimately get offered admission at your top choice college, you will forfeit that deposit.
 However, if you don't get offered admission, you'll still have a college to enroll in come fall.

 Waitlists are tools that colleges use to round out their student body once the students offered admission have accepted.
 As a result, several things are universally true about college waitlists: